TEAM ROSTER (Minimum 6 players)

 - Team Captains are responsible to see that each athlete registers with photo ID and proof of employment (i.e. Human Resource letter or Pay stub).
 It is the responsibility of each participant to have the proper ID.
 Highlighting your badminton team member's names on the HR letter will speed up registration.

 - Please have your minimum team (6) players present to register together.
-Be aware that any teams without the 4th player registered will not be able to do any player substitution in case of injuries.
+Be aware that any teams without the 4th player registered, for either gender, will not be able to do any player substitution, for that gender, in case of injuries.

 Badminton is to be played in a team format consisting of one (1) men’s doubles, one (1) lady’s doubles and one (1) mixed doubles team, each playing three games of men’s, ladies and mixed doubles one after another on the same court for a total of nine games.
 Each person may participate in one category (men’s, ladies or mix doubles) only per match.
 The tournament is in the form of "pool play" with the winning company advancing with the most points in their pool to the medal rounds.
 Play will start and stop with the sound of a whistle or horn.
 If a match or set finishes early, do not start the next match or set before the whistle or horn has been blown.